Did you know that there’s such a thing as National Hot Fudge Sundae Day? Seriously – you can google it!

 Helpful Tip: Even though milkshakes are traditionally served in tall soda fountain style cups, I recommend using short tumblers or smaller cups for a milkshake bar.
 It takes a LOT of ice cream to make even a small milkshake, so this size should satisfy most people.
 Guests can always make a 2nd one (possibly in a different flavor!) if they’re hungry for more.

-For the nautical Sprinkle Station, I loved the idea of showcasing a cute whale shooting sprinkles out of it’s blowhole.
-Quickly realizing that would take quite the effort to create in 3D form, and a chunk of time that I didn’t have, I settled for the simpler solution of adding colorful paper details to a cute wooden whale instead.
+For the nautical Sprinkle Station, I loved the idea of showcasing a cute whale shooting sprinkles out of its blowhole.
+Quickly realizing that would take quite the effort to create in 3D form, I settled for the simpler solution this time around and added colorful paper details to a cute wooden whale instead. 🥳